Minhtranaccount/sql-challenge/README.md

 <li>salaries
 <li>titles
 </ul>

-For this project, I have designed the tables to hold the data from the CSV files, imported the CSV files into a SQL database, and then answered questions about the data.

-It includes three main tasks:
-- Data Modelling: creating ERD of 6 tables.
 - Data Engineering: adding a table schema in PostgreSQL.
 - Data Analysis: retrieving and analysing data from different tables.